Understand the process

 Definitions, participation flow, and the basic structure of clinical research for prospective participants.

-Red flags, credibility checks, screening preparation, and practical decision criteria.
+Red flags, credibility checks, screening preparation, and decision criteria.

 Workflow for locating studies, interpreting listings, and comparing burden, logistics, and compensation.